 - How can I hold my leaders accountable for it?

-The key to an actionable diversity initiative is accountability, accountability at every level.
+The key to an actionable diversity initiative is accountability at every level.
 When you participate in leadership training or operations training, you’re expected to walk away and improve your team or your process in a positive, measurable way – why not apply the same expectations with diversity training?

 Apply some accountability by tracking metrics within your organization.
 Different departments of the organization will have different metrics; HR may have metrics around hiring while sales may have something about pay scales.